![]() |

 When a deadlock occurs the information like the following will be captured in the SQL Server Error Log.

 From this output we can see that SPID 53: was updating object 1977058079 and SPID 52: was updating object 117575457.
 But what do these numbers mean.
 These numbers are the objectIDs.
-To determine what table is affected you will need to query the sysobjects table in the Northwind database or whatever user database the deadlock occurred in using the following command and the find the ID that matches the ID from the deadlock information.
+To determine what table is affected you will need to query the sysobjects table in the user database where the deadlock occurred.
+Use the following command and find the ID that matches the ID from the deadlock information.

 With this information it is possible to see what tables were part of the deadlock process, but trying to figure out what statements caused the problem is much more difficult.
 To provide further information about the deadlock process you will need to run a Trace to capture all of the information and then try to decipher what is going on.
 This can be done by either using Profiler or by using a Server Side Trace.
 With the trace there are a couple of additional items that need to be captured to help figure out what is going on and with what objects.